AnoopAlias/AUTOM8N/docs/index.rst

 .. image:: https://upload.wikimedia.org/wikipedia/commons/thumb/9/93/GPLv3_Logo.svg/320px-GPLv3_Logo.svg.png

-Eliminate downtime, replace cPanel's Apache Webstack with NGINX cluster, and horizontally scale your web applications.
+Eliminate downtime, replace cPanel's Apache httpd Webstack with NGINX cluster, and horizontally scale your web applications.

-.. tip:: nDeploy does not modify any files or configuration setup by cPanel other than httpd listening port
+.. tip:: neatly rpm packaged, nDeploy does not modify any files or configuration setup by cPanel other than httpd listening port

-.. tip:: nDeploy is OpenSource and thus prevent vendor lockin
+.. tip:: nDeploy is OpenSource and ready to fork on GitHub.
+No vendor lock-in guarenteed

 Features
 ---------